1. Overview

 Our receptive awareness can allow a very rich space into which our Earth's next right steps can emerge.

-We already do this in one sense.
+In a sense, we already do this.
 We listen to ourselves, and to each other.
-Each of us holds certain aspects of the planet within us, so any personal healing that we do IS already a form of also offering space and helping heal aspects of life on our planet.
+Each of us holds certain aspects of the planet within us, so any personal healing that we do is already a form of offering space and helping heal aspects of life on our planet.

-We can also expand 'who we listen to' to include Earth as a whole.
+We can also expand our listening to include Earth as a whole.

-When we do this, it is as through we are the listeners, and the world is what/who is being listened to.
+When we do this, it is as through we are the listeners, and the Earth is what/who is being listened to.

-When we offer and hold a listening attitude, this 'holds a space open in the universe' into which SOMETHING can emerge into being in the entire planet ("the earthbody".)
+When we offer and hold a listening attitude, this "opens a space" into which something can emerge into being in the entire planet ("Earthbody".)

 While we may not know what these somethings are that can emerge and unfold, we don't have to - the Earth knows!

-A key new understanding that comes from this is that the Earth knows its own right next steps and what is to come - just as any other living complex adaptive system does.
+A key new understanding is that the Earth knows her own right next steps - just as any other living complex adaptive system does.

 At times, we may even be able to experience a sense of Gaia physically, and articulate what comes from senses in that shared field - speaking a Voice of the Earth.

-"But I have never felt any sense of our Earth as a being, as having a life of Her own!" one might say.
+One might feel: "But I have never felt any sense of our Earth as a being, as having a life of Her own!"

-It is a very small leap of 'faith' that something healing can happen even if we don't 'feel' or 'know' it to try this out, given what we already know and have experienced.
+It is not a big leap of faith for those who know Focusing to imagine that something healing can happen even if we don't feel or know it and to try this out.

-In my early days of focusing listening, I often felt nothing while I listened, but I held a space for someone to shift and heal.
-And they did, even if I felt nothing.
-Over time, I sometimes would feel more connected and could begin to sense something in me that resonated with something in the other person.
+In my early days of Focusing listening, as I held a space for someone to shift and heal, they often did, even though I felt nothing myself.
+Over time, I sometimes could begin to sense something in me that resonated with something in the other person.

-Likewise, even if at first we feel nothing (and it is hard for Earth to 'tell you' how much of a blessing your presence has been as easily as your companion) it is very simple, rather painless, and who knows what may come?
+Likewise, even if at first we feel nothing (and it is hard for Earth to 'tell you' how much of a blessing your presence has been as easily as your companion can) it is very simple, rather painless, and who knows what may come?

-In response to this suffering and distress, many feel called to 'find the solution' for the earth's problems, investing great amounts of energy to help figure it out, to make wise decisions and recommendations.
+In response to this suffering and distress, many feel called to seek solutions for the Earth's problems, investing great amounts of energy to help figure it out and make wise decisions and recommendations.

-The complex implications of political, cultural, environmental, health, and other issues on our planet are literally overwhelming the present decision-making and informational processes that we usually use to make decisions.
-It may seem to be too much to even be able for anyone, or any group, to figure out - too much complexity...
+The complex implications of political, cultural, environmental, health, and other issues on our planet are literally overwhelming the present processes that we usually use to make decisions.
+It may seem to be too much for anyone, or any group, to be able to figure things out - too much complexity...

 It is easy and natural to feel helpless and overwhelmed in response to wanting to help.

-On the other hand, isn't this analogous to people who are expending incredible amounts of energy trying to analyze and 'fix' the problems of others rather than listening and trusting in the clients' own capacities to heal?
+Shifting perspectives for a moment, this has some parallels to people expending incredible amounts of energy trying to analyze and 'fix' the problems of others rather than listening and trusting in the clients' own capacities to heal.

 What a gift and a healing potential is contained within the capacity to trust 'inherent rightness.'
-If focusing teaches nothing else, it teaches us that there is a softer and more effective way to facilitate change than by trying to fix or bringing in outside solutions.
-Just as we do not have to frantically struggle to 'fix' our clients, neither do we have to 'fix' the earth!
+Among other things, Focusing teaches us that there is a softer and more effective way to facilitate change than by trying to fix or bringing in outside solutions.
+Just as we do not have to frantically struggle to 'fix' our clients, perhaps we do not have to 'fix' the Earth!

-Consider that the earth may well be capable of 'healing herself' if we offer her loving attentive response Presence.
-And, that we do not have to 'understand her' or make analytical interpretations to help her move forward in her own best way.
+What if we consider that the Earth may well be capable of 'healing herself' if we offer her loving attentive response presence?
+And, that we do not have to 'understand her' or make analytical interpretations to help her move forward in her own best way?

 I believe that our planet has an emergently creative soul.
-Our efforts might better be spent on offering receptive welcoming attention and moving from what comes in response.
-We can 'be present for our planet; this would assist her to move life-forward into her own rightness!
+We can spend some time offering receptive welcoming attention and moving from what comes in response.
+We can "be present for our planet"; this would assist the Earth to move life-forward into her own rightness!

 If we consider some of what we have experienced through our practice of Focusing:

-- We can feel the difference between being in a critical situation in a spacious way and being in the same in a narrow constricted field.
+- We can feel the difference between being in a critical situation in a spacious way and being in the same in a narrowly constricted field.

 - We know to pause, sense inside, and listen when we notice this happening.

-- We know the difference between trying to 'figure our way out' of a situation, and having the blessing of a transformative healing shift that comes when it is ready, that lives its own way into the 'answer.'
+- We know the difference between trying to figure our way out of a situation, and having the blessing of a transformative healing shift that comes when it is ready, that lives its own way into its “answer.”

-Anything we can do to build peace and trust and offer acceptance might allow the earth to "FOCUS HERSELF" and shift forward into 'her own solutions' in her own life-forward way.
+So, offering this presence to our planet might allow Earth to unfold and shift forward into her own solutions in her own life-forward way.

-I am quite excited about this paradigm shift (reframing) of efforts and energies to improve the world situation!
+I am quite excited about this paradigm shift - this reframing of efforts and energies to improve the world situation!

 [ Top of Page ]